Our Top Products

 Featured

-Perfecting the X-pol - All elements MUST be perfectly aligned and centered
+The Best X-pol Yagi Antennas - All elements MUST be perfectly aligned and centered

 If you want an X-pol Yagi and wish to maintain the software predicted noise figures (G/T) the ONLY way this can be achieved is with perfectly centres X and Y planes.
 If the elements in each plane are off-set or even have a matching section (such as a T-match) extend into the opposing plane, pattern distortion and noise figure degradation WILL occur.
 It does not matter what you read or see if noise figures on paper, those models did not include the off-set!